MechMater-project/UMAT_finitestrain_viscoelasticity_withdamage/README.md

 The HowtoUse_UMAT.pdf file shows several validation cases and explains how to modify the UMAT according to the strain energy of interest.

-Several input files are provided for testing on a 1 element cube or on a pokerchip structure.
+Several input files are provided for testing on a 1 element cube or on structure rectangular bar for torsion (DMAtorsion).
+Note that for the latest test, DMAtorsionS.inp and DMAtrosionR.inp allows comparing the result between Simo's model directly implemented in Abaqus and Govindjee and Reese's model implemented here.